NEW ALBUM "VERTIGO" OUT NOW (on CD and LP)

 ARTICLE IN THE GUARDIAN (UK) BY RICHARD WILLIAMS

-We also recently received some nice coverage in Working the Room (Canongate, UK, 2010), Geoff Dyer's latest collection of essays.
+We also received some nice coverage in Working the Room (Canongate, UK, 2010), Geoff Dyer's collection of essays.

-If you happen to be interested in reading more about The Necks, there are a few other options these days too.
+If you happen to be interested in reading more about The Necks, there are a few other options too.

 We are the subject of entire chapters by: